Ted Williams: Early life

-Theodore Samuel Williams was born on August 30, 1918, in San Diego, California, and named "Teddy Samuel" after former president Theodore "Teddy" Roosevelt as well as his father, Samuel Stuart Williams.
-Williams himself claimed that his middle name was in honor of a maternal uncle (whose name was actually Daniel Venzor) who had been killed in World War I. He disliked the name "Teddy" and later amended his birth certificate to say "Theodore" instead.
+Theodore Samuel Williams was born on August 30, 1918, in San Diego, California, and named "Teddy Samuel" after former president Theodore "Teddy" Roosevelt and his own father, Samuel Stuart Williams.
+Williams said his middle name was in honor of a maternal uncle who had been killed in World War I, but that man was named Daniel Venzor.
+Williams disliked the name "Teddy" and later amended his birth certificate to read "Theodore" instead.

-His father was a soldier, sheriff, and photographer from Ardsley, New York, who had served in the United States Army and was a veteran of Philippine–American War.
+His father was a soldier, sheriff, and photographer from Ardsley, New York, who had served in the United States Army and was a veteran of the Philippine–American War.
 His mother, May Venzor, a Mexican-American from El Paso, Texas, was an evangelist and lifelong soldier in the Salvation Army.
 Williams resented his mother's long hours working in the Salvation Army, and Williams and his brother cringed when she took them to the Army's street-corner revivals.

-Williams' paternal ancestors were a mix of Welsh, English, and Irish.
-The maternal, Spanish-Mexican side of Williams' family was quite diverse, having Basque, Russian, and American Indian roots.
+Williams's paternal ancestors were a mix of Welsh, English, and Irish.
+The maternal Spanish-Mexican side of Williams's family was quite diverse, also having Basque, Russian, and American Indian roots.
 Of his Mexican ancestry, he said, "If I had my mother's name, there is no doubt I would have run into problems in those days, [considering] the prejudices people had in Southern California."

 Williams lived in San Diego's North Park neighborhood (4121 Utah Street).
 He spent much of his time playing ball with his friends at a field that later became known as Ted Williams Field.
 At the age of eight, he was taught how to throw a baseball by his uncle, Saul Venzor.
-Saul was one of his mother's four brothers, as well as a former semi-professional baseball player who had pitched against Babe Ruth, Lou Gehrig, and Joe Gordon in an exhibition game.
-As a child, Williams' heroes were Pepper Martin of the St. Louis Cardinals and Bill Terry of the New York Giants.
+Saul was one of his mother's four brothers.
+A former semi-professional baseball player, he had pitched against Babe Ruth, Lou Gehrig, and Joe Gordon in an exhibition game.
+When Williams was a boy, his heroes were Pepper Martin of the St. Louis Cardinals and Bill Terry of the New York Giants.
 Williams graduated from Herbert Hoover High School in San Diego, where he played baseball as a pitcher and was the star of the team.
-During this time, he also played American Legion Baseball, later being named the 1960 American Legion Baseball Graduate of the Year.
+During this time, he also played American Legion Baseball, and later was named the 1960 American Legion Baseball Graduate of the Year.

-Though he had offers from the St. Louis Cardinals and the New York Yankees while he was still in high school, his mother thought he was too young to leave home, so he signed up with the local Pacific Coast League (PCL) club, the San Diego Padres.
+Though Williams had offers from the St. Louis Cardinals and the New York Yankees while he was still in high school, his mother thought that he was too young to leave home.
+He signed with the local Pacific Coast League (PCL) club, the San Diego Padres.